Do not hesitate to give us a call. We are an expert team and we are happy to talk to you.

-This full-day tour from the city of Puno takes you to the man-made reed islands of Uros and Taquile Island.
+This full-day tour from the city of Puno takes you to the reed islands of Uros and Taquile Island.

-Uros Floating islands are just seven kilometres away from the city of Puno.
+Uros Floating islands are just seven kilometers away from the city of Puno.
 The island is home to Uros People.
 They are a native community.
 These islands are made entirely of totora reed using the limited resources available.